 Asbury and Ella lived their lives quietly, with strength and determination and dignity.
 Some of their aims and hopes they achieved, some they did not.
 Some of the unachieved ones lay beyond unbridgeable boundaries (of perspective, education, income, social status); some they edged close enough to to experience bits of what lay on the other side, but never got beyond.
 Others (as will be clear as we move along) they chose not to cross.

 Images and Boundaries:

 One image of my grandfather Asbury–from early in my life and late in his–has never dimmed in my memory.
 I was maybe four years old, and he would have been in his early seventies.
 After his long work days, he could have changed into casual clothes, but he didn’t.
-In the late afternoon, he sat on the couch (“set-tee,” he called it) in the living room of his modest home at 60 Brownwood Avenue in West Asheville, dressed in a dark blue three-piece suit, gold watch chain that ran across his vest to a big gold Elgin watch in its watch pocket, grey moustache neatly trimmed, black high-topped shoes polished, clean white cotton socks rising above them.
+In the late afternoon, he sat on the couch (“set-tee,” he called it) in the living room of his modest home at 60 Brownwood Avenue in West Asheville, dressed in a dark blue three-piece, pin-striped suit, gold watch chain running across his vest to a big gold Elgin watch in its watch pocket, grey moustache neatly trimmed, black high-topped shoes polished, clean white cotton socks rising above them.